Best Midfielders in the World (Jul 2026)

 Understanding Return-to-Peak Potential (RPP)

-LOSC Lille's Ayyoub Bouaddi at 18 years old has the highest Return-to-Peak Potential at +44%.
-That means Ayyoub Bouaddi is projected to appreciate 44% as they reach their peak age in 8 years—representing significant upside before entering their prime.
+FC Barcelona's Guille Fernández at 18 years old has the highest Return-to-Peak Potential at +44%.
+That means Guille Fernández is projected to appreciate 44% as they reach their peak age in 8 years-representing significant upside before entering their prime.

-In second is Royal Antwerp FC's Youssef Hamdaoui, who is 18 years old, with a +44% RPP (8 years to peak).
-Third is Jonathan Shore of New York City FC, who is 19 years old with a +40% RPP (7 years to peak).
+In second is Ajax Amsterdam's Sean Steur, who is 18 years old, with a +44% RPP (8 years to peak).
+Third is Ayyoub Bouaddi of LOSC Lille, who is 18 years old with a +44% RPP (8 years to peak).

 How RPP is calculated: RPP compares a player's current market value to their forecasted peak value, calculating the percentage appreciation potential.
 A 44% RPP means the player is expected to gain 44% value as they enter their prime-making them excellent growth investments.